Diego-F-Pereira/GetCleanData/CodeBook.md

-Note: This was uploaded on Monday after the deadline submission of the assignment.
+Note: I uploaded this on Monday after the deadline submission of the assignment.

 Data Dictionary for the **processed** Human Activity Recognition Using Smartphones Dataset